chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted-3.md

 ### Example Case Study: Installing Plugins to Open Vendor-Specific File Types

-- Let’s say you need to open a dataset acquired on a commercial system with a file type native to that particular system (i.e.: Nikon .nd2, Zeiss .czi, Leica .lif, Olympus .oif, etc.)
+- Let’s say you need to open a dataset acquired on a commercial system with a file type native to that particular system (e.g. Nikon .nd2, Zeiss .czi, Leica .lif, Olympus .oif, etc.)
 - When attempting to drag one of these file types into the napari viewer, you notice the following error, alerting us that no current plugin exists to open the file:
 - Heading to the Plugins menu and dialogue (see previous), let’s search for “nd2”.
 - Here we see a plugin titled: “napari-nikon-nd2”, which seems appropriate.